vdmitriyev/pyphotosorganizer/README.md

 ### About

-A small Python script that helps to organize your photos/media backups properly.
-In this case "properly" means using EXIF metadata to copy and sort "RAW" copies of photos from a media devices like mobile phones into destination folder with "year-month" structure.
+A small Python script that helps to properly organize your photos/media backups.
+"Properly" means - by using EXIF metadata.
+It is used to copy and sort "RAW"/"original" copies of photos from a media devices (e.g. mobile phones, cameras) into a destination folder.
+The "year->month" structure is used to sort files.

 ### Dependencies